markriedl/easygen/README.md

 7. Unzip the bz2 file to extract the .xml file.

+8. Run a script to extract the information in the Wikipedia dump:

-8. python wikiextractor/wikiextractor.py -o wiki --json --html --lists -s enwiki-...xml
+   `python wikiextractor/wikiextractor.py -o wiki --json --html --lists -s enwiki-...xml`

-   Fill in the exact path and name to the XML file.
+   Be sure to fill in the exact path and name to the XML file.
 This will create a directory called "wiki".

-## Examples
+# Examples

-## Documentation
+# Documentation